On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsubsection{\weakevidence{}~Resource Usage}

-Establishing and following through with a testing strategy costs resources like working hours (time), or technical material which developers are aware of (\code{identifyingCostOfTesting}).
-Decisions about how resources should be used condition the choice of when to test (\code{analyzingCostBenefit}).
-Enabling testing is however not simply a matter of making more resources available to developers. \code{FramingTesting} goals in terms of its value can help developers to prioritize testing (\code{justifyingUseOfResources}).
-Solely allocating more resources does not necessarily lead to more testing: \interviewee{There will always be a resource constraint.
-There's always 20 times more work than you can handle.
-So it would be nice to have some extra resources to add testing, but even if we had more resources, chances are that we would spend them on other stuff instead of just the testing.}{51}{00:17:56}

-Making adequate resources available to developers needs to go hand in hand with communicating the \code{significance} of testing so that developers can change priorities according to a common understanding of the value of testing for a project (\code{ReEvaluateTesting}).
+\reviewmarktwo{Establishing and maintaining a testing strategy costs resources like working hours (time), or technical investments which developers are aware of (\code{identifyingCostOfTesting})\groundedin{4}{1.2}.} Decisions about how resources should be used condition the choice of when to test (\code{analyzingCostBenefit})\groundedin{58}{1}. \code{FramingTesting} goals in terms of its value can help developers to prioritize testing (\code{justifyingUseOfResources})\groundedin{3}{2}.
+Solely allocating more resources does not necessarily lead to more testing\groundedin{51}{2}.
+Making adequate resources available to developers needs to go hand in hand with communicating the \code{significance} of testing so that developers can change priorities according to a common understanding of the value of testing for a project (\code{ReEvaluateTesting})\groundedintwo{4}{1.002}{1}{3}.
 A feeling of having the power to contribute something significant with testing is what affords it in software projects.
-Accordingly, testing is avoided when it is perceived as a burden (\code{facingHugeOverhead}, \code{beingUnproductive}, \code{anticipatingAlotOfWork}, \code{lackingEfficiency}).
-Concretely, when resources spend on it are considered as \textit{wasted}: \interviewee{ I mean, it is part of the problem with engineering, you know.
-It's why we build bridges that fall down and build buildings that fall down, you know.
-Engineers want to get s**t done fast, and there are often external pressures, too.
-But testing is not the most exciting topic, unless you're a QA engineer, in which case it's the most exciting topic\ldots But as my own work is structured, as my corporate work was structured.
-Yeah, it's absolutely a burden}{1}{00:07:09}
+Testing is avoided when resources spend on it are considered as \textit{wasted} (\code{facingHugeOverhead}, \code{beingUnproductive}, \code{anticipatingAlotOfWork}, \code{lackingEfficiency})\groundedin{1}{2}.
+Structuring work in such a way that testing is not perceived as an \code{ExternalPressure}, but as a productive task, for example by including testing in the \code{DefinitionOfDone} can prevent this\groundedin{3}{2}.
+Interviewees tell us they consider testing a productive rather than a wasteful activity when testing is framed positively.
+Especially when testing can help developers with \code{automatingUnrewardingTasks}, it is appreciated even by those who usually perceive it as a burden\groundedin{1}{2.25}.